 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-For the preceding quarter, gross margin was 28.1%, 680 basis points worse than the prior-year quarter.
-Operating margin was 15.8%, 850 basis points worse than the prior-year quarter.
-Net margin was 4.3%, 920 basis points worse than the prior-year quarter.
+For the preceding quarter, gross margin was 23.2%, much worse than the prior-year quarter.
+Operating margin was 10.7%, much worse than the prior-year quarter.
+Net margin was 6.0%, 790 basis points worse than the prior-year quarter.

-The stock has a five-star rating (out of five) at Motley Fool CAPS, with 1,899 members rating the stock outperform and 55 members rating it underperform.
-Among 425 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 415 give Exelon a green thumbs-up, and 10 give it a red thumbs-down.
+The stock has a five-star rating (out of five) at Motley Fool CAPS, with 1,888 members out of 1,949 rating the stock outperform, and 61 members rating it underperform.
+Among 441 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 426 give Exelon a green thumbs-up, and 15 give it a red thumbs-down.

-Of Wall Street recommendations tracked by S&P Capital IQ, the average opinion on Exelon is outperform, with an average price target of $44.00.
+Of Wall Street recommendations tracked by S&P Capital IQ, the average opinion on Exelon is hold, with an average price target of $35.13.

-Can your retirement portfolio provide you with enough income to last?
+Can your portfolio provide you with enough income to last through retirement?
 You'll need more than Exelon.
-Learn about crafting a smarter retirement plan in "The Shocking Can't-Miss Truth About Your Retirement."
+Learn how to maximize your investment income and "Secure Your Future With 9 Rock-Solid Dividend Stocks."
 Click here for instant access to this free report.

 - Add Exelon to My Watchlist.

 Seth Jayson had no position in any company mentioned here at the time of publication.
 You can view his stock holdings here.
 He is co-advisor of Motley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
-The Motley Fool has no positions in the stocks mentioned above.
-Motley Fool newsletter services recommend Exelon.
+The Motley Fool recommends Exelon.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.